BK-Chris/ConsoleAppTestWithPs/readme.md

 *In non-GUI environment it is recommended to use the scripts with arguments.*
 - **Naming Convention:** For testCases.ps1, ensure that the input and expected output files follow the same naming convention for proper comparison.
 - **Execution Policy:** Ensure your PowerShell execution policy is set to RemoteSigned or higher to run the scripts.

+## Future Enhancements
+- Combine Scripts into a Unified Solution: Consider merging testInput.ps1 and testCases.ps1 into a single script with a mode selector (e.g., -SingleTest or -MultiTest) to reduce redundancy and improve usability.

 ## License